hyperledger/fabric-sdk-node/README.md

 * Node.js, version 8 is supported from 8.9.4 and higher.
 * Node.js, version 10 is supported from 10.15.3 and higher.
 * npm tool version 5.5.1 or higher
-* gulp command (must be installed globaly with `npm install -g gulp`)
-* docker (not required if you only want to run the headless tests with `npm test`, see below)
+* docker (only required for running integration tests, see below)

 Clone the project and launch the following commands to install the dependencies and perform various tasks.

 In the project root folder:
 * `npm install` to install dependencies
-* optionally, `gulp docs` to generate API docs if you want to review the doc content
+* optionally, `npm run docs` to generate API docs if you want to review the doc content
-* `npm test` or `gulp test-headless` to run the headless tests that do not require any additional set up
+* To run the unit tests that do not require any additional set up, use `npm run testHeadless`

 The following tests require setting up a local blockchain network as the target.
 You need to build the necessary Docker images required to run the network.
 Follow the steps below to set it up.
 * You will need the peers, orderers and fabric-ca server (new implementation of the member service) to run the tests.
 The first two components are from the *fabric* repository.
 The fabric-ca server is from the *fabric-ca* repository.